 We start with the results for the year 2022.

 Figure 3 shows the semi-monthly NSIDC sea ice images of our focus area from June 16th, 2022 to Jan 1st, 2023.
 As can be seen, the melting cycle starts from June 16th and goes until Sept 16th, and the freezing cycle from Sept 16th to year end.
 Prior to June 16th, the region is almost fully covered by ice, so the IM simulation will be trivial.
 This is why we set the simulation start date on June 16th of each year.
-During the period of June 16th to Dec 16th, every succeeding image shows considerable ice coverage difference from the previous date while retaining certain core features.
+During the period of June 16th to Dec 16th, every successive image shows considerable ice coverage difference from the previous date while retaining certain core features.
 This semi-monthly frequency choice allows our IM simulation to capture the essence of the evolution dynamics without overfitting the model.